How to develop your subject knowledge (without it costing a fortune)

 2. Listen

 If you’re short on time (and who isn’t?) then downloading and listening to podcasts is a great way to stay informed.
 There are many inspiring podcasts out there, featuring conversations between practitioners and experts.
-Our podcast, ‘The Curriculum’, has attracted thousands of listeners, so do check it out.
+For example, Two Mr Ps in a Pod(Cast) or our podcast, ‘The Primary Knowledge Podcast‘, has attracted tens of thousands of listeners, so do check it out.
 As one teacher very kindly said, ‘Your podcasts are perfect to listen to while ironing!’
 Or, if you’re like me, you may enjoy listening to podcasts on your commute.
-Also, our new Webinars are free to all schools and are available free of charge here.
+We also offer many termly webinars which are free for our existing customers which can be found on our help centre within Maestro.

 3. Read